Unfinished Wooden Shutters

 Horizon wooden shutters may be ordered unfinished

 Unfinished wood shutters are constructed from sold basswood.
-Window shutters are offered in grades suitable to either paint or stain.
+Horizon unfinished shutters are suitable to either paint or stain.

 Paint grade unfinished shutters arrive suitable for painting, but should be primed and sanded before paint is applied.
 Shutters are not sold primed.
 White magnets to hold the shutters in a closed position are included with paint grade interior window shutters.